Juicob/tds_selenium/README.md

 Ideally I'd like to use this as a small exercise in git in regards to updating this file and potentially merging work from others so we can understand that workflow better.

 Also, I don't know what to put in here to advise y'all to scrape responsibly, but yea.
 Be considerate and scrape responsibly.

+### Next Steps
+- Add scrolling to hopefully catch past the first 11 items
+- store data in dictionaries